xfbs/euler/readme.md

  - [X] Solve first 20 problems
  - [ ] Solve first 20 problems in all languages
  - [X] Solve first 50 problems
+ - [ ] Solve first 50 problems in all languages
  - [ ] Solve first 100 problems
  - [ ] Solve first 100 problems in all languages